Psychological Therapy

 Asking for help can sometimes feel incredibly hard.
 It’s not uncommon to experience feelings of apprehension, worry, shame and embarrassment when you think about sharing your struggles and seeking help.

 Many people have grown up in families and societies where appearing to cope alone and be ‘independent’ are highly valued, but this often comes at a great personal cost to their mental health and wellbeing.
+Some people may have come to over-rely on others for support, which can leave them feeling like they don't know who they are or how to move forward independently.
 We naturally need other people to help us make sense of our lives and relationships, particularly when times are hard.
+This needs to be balanced with developing and using skills to support ourselves emotionally.

 There is absolutely no shame in asking for help.
 The conversation surrounding mental health is getting easier, with more and more people benefiting from what therapy has to offer.
 There will be good and important reasons for the difficulties you’re experiencing – we will understand these reasons together and map out a plan to help you.